Holy-Newton/Newton/README.md

 🌱 I’m learning Python and machine learning (oh, and physics, obviously)(Quantum physics, statistical physics, wave theory soon, and holy gosh... our world is just sooo cool, wonderful and coherent. why that ? that's the question of my life.
 I just want to now what the "creator" had in mind.)

-💞️ I’m down to collaborate on a partnership with Princeton University.
-(But hey, I’m French and not that great at math, lol.)
-(Oh, and I’m already taken… by Lady Physics.
+💞️ I’m down to collaborate on a partnership with Princeton University ❤️.
+(But hey, I’m French and not that great at math, lol.) (ok, let's say that concerning maths, I'm not THE genius. still a chance ? 🤷‍♂️)(Oh, and I’m already taken… by Lady Physics.
 It’s a choice.
 Not mine…)

 📫 How to reach me: Only if we know each other, sorry.
 (UNLESS you’re from the Princeton Physics Department: francois.deberdt@etu.unistra.fr)